 No, I’m not referring to you, or your logo, or even your products.
 Chances are your homepage will be the first thing any customer will see when first stumbling across your brand.
 First impressions are everything, so you need to make sure that it is the best-looking landing page that also conveys the subtleties of your product or service in an immersive experience.

 Some of the best-looking homepages actually are pretty streamline when it comes to incorporating text.
 Because after all, a picture is worth a thousand words.
 Take another look at the examples of beautiful web design used above.
-All of them incorporate bold full screen pictures that tell a story about their product.
-Now this isn’t the only way this can be done.
-Take a look at our blog website.
+All of them incorporate bold full-screen pictures that tell a story about their product.
+Now, this isn’t the only way this can be done.

-Some websites even incorporate full screen videos to really drive home the immersive experience.
-It is important to remember that while aesthetics are integral to a beautiful web design, great user experience must also be practical.
-Your homepage should be the launch pad to all the important pages on your website.
+Some websites even incorporate full-screen videos to really drive home the immersive experience.
+It is important to remember that while aesthetics are integral to a beautiful web design, a great user experience must also be practical.
+Your homepage should be the launchpad for all the important pages on your website.
 Intuitiveness comes first, aesthetics next.

 2. Interactive Elements

-One of the more difficult types of beautiful web design to pull off are ones with interactive elements.
+One of the more difficult types of professional website design to pull off are ones with interactive elements.
 These websites take into account your mouse movement, scroll wheel, other navigational features to present their photos or information in a highly creative manner.
 Not only is it visually appealing and unique, but it directly increases time spent on the homepage, and that is more time spent absorbing information about your business.
-Here is are some examples of highly interactive website.
+Here is are some examples of a highly interactive website.

 We’ve created an interactive customization page for our client’s customers wherein they can create a personalized shirt using various elements.